 Elizabeth Duncan, a Chartered Legal Executive who together with colleague Rachel Thain created and organised the event, said:

 “I am part of the specialist abuse law team here at Slee Blackwell.
-We deal with abuse claims, including cases of historical childhood sexual abuse.
+We deal with abuse claims, including cases of historical child abuse.
 By the time lawyers become involved most of the damage has already been done.
 The NSPCC are working to prevent abuse from happening in the first place and this is a cause we feel very passionately about.

 Cycling through the night was pretty tough.
 It was a real rollercoaster of tiredness and hilarity, and back again.
 We are mostly recovered, though it will be some time before we can face getting back on a bike again!”